wetsausages/TCC-Discord/README.md

 # Modules
 ## Clan management
 Everything related to OSRS is handled in its own integration module.
 New members are added to the list of clan members when their name is associated with a submitted/approved drop.
 Adding drops is 2 steps:
-1. Add the boss with `/boss add`
+1. Add the boss with `/boss add`.
-2. Once the commands update (up to an hour), add the drops with `/drop add` Wait for commands to update again, and submissions can be made for the new drops
+2. Once the commands update (up to an hour), add the drops with `/drop add`.
+Wait for commands to update again, and submissions can be made for the new drops.

 ### Commands
 `/lookup [playername]`